 Region 8 Office

-EPA’s Region 8 covers the mountain states of Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
+EPA's Region 8 covers the mountain states of Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming and 28 Tribal Nations.
 The facility is a hallmark of environmental sustainability in the Denver Lower Downtown Historic District.

 - The facility received the U.S. Green Building Council's LEED® Gold for New Construction (version 2.1) certification in September 2007.